mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ![](./gif/op6.gif)

 As you can see in the last example the color you specified has to be available for all different cursors!
+That is a design decision to preserve sanity.

 ### Legacy Syntax